- Cancer, sex, and sexuality

 Some women who have had a mastectomy feel self-conscious being the partner on top during sex.
 This position makes it easy to notice that the breast is missing.
 Some women who have had mastectomies wear a short nightgown or camisole, or even just a bra, with the prosthesis inside during sexual activity.
 Other women find the breast prosthesis awkward or in the way during sex.

 Rarely, women may have long-term pain in their chests and shoulders after breast surgery.
-This is most often seen if the surgery not only removed the breast, but also lymph nodes and the chest muscles under it.
+This is most often seen if the surgery removes the breast and the chest muscles under it.
 It may help to support the chest and shoulder with pillows during sex.
 It may also help if you avoid positions where weight rests on the chest or arm.

 If surgery removed only the tumor (breast-conserving surgery: segmental mastectomy or lumpectomy) and was followed by radiation treatment, the breast may be scarred.
 It also may be different in shape, feel, or size.
 While the woman is getting radiation, the skin may become red and swollen.
 The breast also may be tender or painful in some places.
 Later on, some women may have areas of numbness or decreased sensation near the surgical scar.